MLAB-project/stl-thumbnailer/README.md

 ## Install

-### Install OpenSCAD
+### Install stl-thumb

-This project use [OpenSCAD](http://www.openscad.org/) for thumbnails preview.
-You must install OpenSCAD before using it.
+This project use [stl-thumb](https://github.com/unlimitedbacon/stl-thumb) for thumbnails preview.
+You must install stl-thumb before using it.

 ### Install stl-thumbnailer